-Under the evidence guide (see table 12), you are required to undertake a minimum of three forms of training to demonstrate competency.
+Under assessments (see section 2), you are required to undertake a minimum of three forms of training to demonstrate competency.

 Unit descriptor

 This unit covers the functions required by those enlisted to assess livestock using methods and procedures and defines the standard required to: provide accurate assessments of sheep including weight, breed, fat and skin type; identify livestock and minimise undue stress and risk to livestock, handlers and assessors.